raphaelquast/EOmaps/README.md

 a general-purpose library to plot maps of large non-rectangular datasets.

+❗ ❗  it's a work-in-progress library that is subject to structural changes!
-(it's a work-in-progress... feel free to contribute!)
+🚀  feel free to contribute!

 ### features
 - plot data-points as ellipses or rectangles with actual geographical dimensions